-- 14.5.12 It may be appropriate to use an amortised cost method for economic valuation of assets and liabilities.
-Amortised cost methods determine the value of an asset or liability at any point in time as the present value of future cash flows discounted at an appropriate interest rate, with an appropriate adjustment for risk. - 14.5.13 The discount rate used in valuing assets under an amortised cost method equates the present value of expected contractual cash flows with the amount paid to acquire the asset.
+- 14.5.14 It may be appropriate to use an amortised cost method for economic valuation of assets and liabilities.
+Amortised cost method determines the value of an asset or liability at any point in time as the present value of future cash flows discounted at an appropriate interest rate, with a suitable adjustment for risk. - 14.5.15 When using the amortised cost method the discount rate equates the present value of expected contractual cash flows with the amount paid to acquire the asset.
 The price paid for an asset usually equals the market value at time of purchase.
-Since the price paid reflects the risk of the instrument at the time of purchase, an adjustment for the risk assessed at that time is automatically included in the discount rate. - 14.5.14 When valuing both assets and liabilities under an amortised cost method, there is a close relationship between the discount rate and the provision for risk.
+When the price paid reflects the risk of the instrument at the time of purchase, an adjustment for the risk at that time is implicitly included in the discount rate. - 14.5.16 When valuing liabilities under an amortised cost method, there is a close relationship between the discount rate and the provision for risk.
 The discount rate used may be based on the expected yield, after making allowance for default, of the supporting asset portfolio.
-Other combinations of discount rate and risk adjustment are possible. - 14.5.15 When an amortised cost method is used, the values produced should be evaluated for adequacy at least annually.
+Other combinations of discount rate and risk adjustment are possible. - 14.5.17 When an amortised cost method is used, the values produced should be evaluated for impairment and adequacy at least annually.
 For assets, when the asset has been impaired to a significant degree, the carrying value of that asset should be adjusted to reflect that impairment.
-For liabilities, the value should be tested at least annually.
-When the liability value is found to be inadequate, it should be strengthened.
-Adjustments should also be made to reduce any significant, undue conservatism identified by the adequacy test.
+For liabilities, when the liability value is found to be inadequate, it should be adjusted such that the liability is appropriately valued.
+Adjustments should also be made to reduce any significant, undue conservatism identified.

-14.6 The value of technical provisions and other liabilities does not reflect the insurer's own credit standing
+14.6 The value of technical provisions and other liabilities does not reflect the insurer's own credit standing.